esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/ResolveAppPermission.png" alt="alt text" style="max-width:200px;"/>

-You are taken to the Can modify system settings screen where you will see a list of apps that have been granted or are requesting permission to modify system settings - you will see Esper Device Management currently set to No or Not allowed.
+You are taken to the 'Can modify system settings,' screen where a list of Apps will be displayed.
+These are Apps that have been granted or are requesting permission to modify system settings - Esper Device Management will be set to 'No,' or 'Not Allowed.'
 Touch or click on **Esper Device Management**.

 <img src="./assets/NewConsole/ModifySettingsEDMNO.png" alt="alt text" style="max-width:200px;"/>